ST. LOUIS (AP) — Glancing up from his locker stall, Joe Barksdale was surprised to see he'd been surrounded by tape recorders and cameras.

-Page 2 of 2 - He'd have stepped in for Saffold then, too, except Saffold was already out with a shoulder injury.
+He'd have stepped in for Saffold then, too, except Saffold was already out with a shoulder injury.

 The Rams claimed Barksdale because he was versatile, playing several spots with Oakland, and could help on special teams.
 Barksdale is right-handed so right tackle is naturally a more comfortable spot, but he's happy as long as he's on the field.